LeanAdmin/ecom-example/README.md

 1. `git clone` the repository
 2. `cp .env.example .env`
+3. `composer config repositories.lean vcs git@github.com:LeanAdmin/lean.git` — to require the package via git
-3. `composer install`
+4. `composer install`
-4. `touch database/database.sqlite` — create the database file (we're using SQLite for simplicity)
+5. `touch database/database.sqlite` — create the database file (we're using SQLite for simplicity)
-5. `php artisan migrate:fresh --seed` — this will generate quality data + 10 random users
+6. `php artisan migrate:fresh --seed` — this will generate quality data + 10 random users

 Now you can visit the app in the browser, register, and then click *Admin Panel* in the dashboard's navigation menu.
 This will take you to the home page of your Lean admin panel.